-Miriam L. Matteson is an Associate Professor at the Kent State University School of Information.
+Miriam L. Matteson is a Professor at the Kent State University School of Information.

 Her research broadly explores emotion in the workplace.
 She has studied emotional labor, dispositional affect, and interpersonal and emotional soft skills in a variety of library settings.
 She also researches information literacy instruction and individual differences in students’ development of information literacy.
 Miriam is also engaged in research and program development on continuing management education for librarians.
 She has published in College and Research Libraries, Library and Information Science Research, Library Management, Library Quarterly, and portal: Libraries and the Academy.
 She is the editor of the Future Voices in Public Services column in Public Services Quarterly.